nhsconnect/gpconnect/pages/accessrecord/accessrecord_use_case_retrieve_a_care_record_section.md

 - the `recordSection` is invalid (meaning, isn't from the correct value set)
 - an invalid `timePeriod` is requested (i.e. end date > start date)
 - a `timePeriod` is specified for a `recordSection` that is time period agnostic (for example, Patient Summary, Allergies etc.)
+- the patient is recorded as deceased and the request is received after the allowed access period post patient's death

 Provider systems **MUST** return an [OperationOutcome](https://www.hl7.org/fhir/stu3/operationoutcome.html) resource that provides additional detail when one or more data fields are corrupt or a specific business rule/constraint is breached.